mvitor/AnsibleAzure-Shared-Access-Signature/ansible/README.md

 Authorization: SharedKey myaccount:YhuFJjN4fAR8/AmBrqBz7MG2uFinQ4rkh4dscbj598g=
 Content-Length: 11
 ```
-Content-lenght and x-ms-date vary per request and both values must exactly the same between SAS creation and the REST Api Blob creation.
+Content-lenght and x-ms-date values vary per request and both values must exactly the same between SAS creation and the REST Api Blob creation and we're ensuring it's happening.
 Plus we have to correctly set the CanonicalizedHeaders and CanonicalizedResource.
 Here what Wikipedia says about it:
 ```
 In computer science, canonicalization (sometimes standardization or normalization) is a process for converting data that has more than one possible representation into a "standard", "normal", or canonical form.
 In normal-speak, this means to take the list of items (such as headers in the case of Canonicalized Headers) and standardize them into a required format.
 Basically, Microsoft decided on a format and you need to match it.
 ```
-We use Python to generate the Shared Access Signature and return the key to the Ansible REST API call in execution-time.
+We use Python to generate the Shared Access Signature and return the key to the Ansible before REST API call.
 That returns the SAS and Request time (time must be the same in the REST API call).
 Code is below:
 ```
 import requests
 import datetime